the-pirate/the-pirate-router/README.md

 # The Pirate Router

+*UNDER DEVELOPMENT*
+This lib doesn't work.
+It's still being developed.
+The examples below are just the way it should work once its complete.

 A key-access based router for http client requests.
 You register some keys and a route and it gets it!